Apology of Aristides: Content of the Apology

 This simple description is there in the Syriac, but the additional details must be accepted with caution: for while it is likely that the monk who appropriated the Greek may have cut it down, it is the habit of certain Syriac translators to elaborate their originals.
 After asserting that "this is the way of truth", and again referring for further information to the writings of the Christians, he says: "And truly this is a new way, and there is something divine mingled with it".
 At the close we have a passage which is found only in the Syriac, but which is shown by internal evidence to contain original elements: "Now the Greeks, O King, as they follow base practises in intercourse with males, and a mother and a sister and a daughter, impute their monstrous impurity in turn to the Christians."
 This is an allusion the charges of Thyestean banquets and other immoralities, which the early apologists constantly rebut.

 But the Christians are just and good, and the truth is set before their eyes, and their spirit is long-suffering; and, therefore, though they know the error of these (the Greeks), and are persecuted by them, they bear and endure it; and for the most part they have compassion on them, as men who are destitute of knowledge.
 And on their side, they offer prayer that these may repent of their error; and when it happens that one of them has repented, he is ashamed before the Christians of the works which were done by him; and he makes confession to God, saying, I did these things in ignorance.
 And he purifies his heart, and his sins are forgiven him, because he committed them in ignorance in the former time, when he used to blaspheme and speak evil of the true knowledge of the Christians.
 And assuredly the race of the Christians is more blessed than all the men who are upon the face of the earth.

-These last words point to the use in the composition of this apology of a lost apocryphal work of very early date, The Preachings of Peter, known chiefly by quotations in Clement of Alexandria: it was widely circulated, and at one time claimed a place within the Canon.
+These last words point to the use in the composition of this apology of a hypothesized lost apocryphal work of very early date, The Preachings of Peter, known chiefly by quotations in Clement of Alexandria: it was widely circulated, and at one time claimed a place within the Canon.
 It was used by the Gnostic Heracleon and probably by the unknown writer of the Epistle to Diognetus.
 From the fragments which survive we know that it contained: